Robotics-Berlin/Robotics-Berlin.github.io/_posts/2019-01-14-First-meetup.md

 user: Johannes
 ---

-The first meetup will take place at the 29th January 2019.
-Since everybody will be new please prepare a (max!)
+The first meetup will take place at the 29th January 2019, 7 p.pm .
+Since
+everybody will be new please prepare a (max!)
 5 min introduction of yourself (or your group).
 We encourage everybody to bring robots (as long as they fit in a normal meeting room).

 The meetup will be hosted by Johannes and Sebastian from Amazon Robotics AI in Krausenstr.
 38, 10117 Berlin.
 Amazon will sponsor drinks and food this time.
 You